jatupan1989/boomjum1989/About-Adblock-Plus-complex-filters.md

 These complex filters do not fit HTTPSB internal representation, and can not be reflected in the firewall-like matrix.
 They are currently evaluated internally *only* for requests which are not blocked by HTTPSB.
 See this as a convenient extra feature which make possible to consider HTTPSB a complete replacement to ABP.

+At time of writing, only the "plain" ABP complex filters are supported.
+ABP complex filter which contains placeholders or options are currently discarded at load time.
+Support for a wider class of ABP complex filters is planned.

 ### How much do the ABP complex filters contribute to the blocking power of HTTPSB?

 I ran [this benchmark](/gorhill/httpswitchboard/wiki/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites) and obtained the following result: